Patent Registration in India – Online Filing Process, Procedures, and Cost

 7. There is a non-fulfillment of any other requirement under the Act.

-7. Examination Report Reply:
+9. Examination Report Reply:

 A reply to the examination report has to be drafted very meticulously as it may jeopardize the application.
 If the objection is procedural then you have no choice but to comply by taking corrective actions.
 If the objection is technical then it can be countered by arguments and citing previous case laws and if any amendment in the claims is required.
 In case the objection is with respect to Novelty and obviousness, the technical differentiation with respect to prior art needs to be brought out.

-8. Hearing with the Controller:
+10. Hearing with the Controller:

 If the submissions to Examination report are not accepted by the Patent Office, then they will give an opportunity of being heard.
 The Agent on behalf of the applicant would appear before the Controller and would try to substantiate the patentability of the invention.
 Post hearing written submissions have to be made based on the outcome of hearing.

-9. Grant of Patent:
+11. Grant of Patent:

 After the above steps, the patent application will proceed to Acceptance or Rejection.

-Patent Registration Fees / Costs Table:
+Official Patent Registration Fees / Costs Table

-Form No.
+Form No

 Title